 Zucchini Carpaccio

-This dish is very quick and easy to make, and can also have its component parts sorted out earlier in the day and be put together at the last minute.
-It is a great summer starter or as a part of an antipasti.
+This dish is very quick and easy to make, is a great summer starter or as a part of an antipasti.

 This recipe is completely shamelessly copied from the Konobo Menego on Hvar in Croatia, after I overheard a waiter describe it to a fellow diner.
 Our meal there was probably the highlight of the trip to Hvar, along with being told by two separate people that my choice of drink was not suitable for a lady, as we managed to coincide with a massive rainstorm and the coldest days on record that year in Croatia (despite it being May and Hvar being famed for its year-long sunshine).
 It seems that rain in Croatia is taken as an excuse to skive off work, being the exact opposite of Ireland and the UK where sunshine causes everyone to spend all day lying in the sun like cats.
 Everything on the island closed, even the museum and churches, with the exception of a couple of restaurants and the supermarket.